It was a highlight to attend two book club meetings this month!

 I look forward to more of these discussions!

 In Barrie, we talked about the brothers and sisters of Jesus, potential rivalries between them and Jesus and their mother, and divisions in our families today.
 We imagined what it might have been like for woman disciples of Jesus.
 We talked about the themes of purity and impurity, how the laws and customs of Jesus's day kept the Jews separate from foreigners, and how Jesus reached out to include foreigners.
-We discussed the ordination of women, affirming LGBT and how God looks not at outward appearance but at the heart.
+We discussed the ordination of women, affirming LGBTQ+, and how God looks not at outward appearance but at the heart.

 Thank you to my sister, Laurie Vandenhurk, for arranging this event with Rev. Susan Snelling and their Book Club Coordinator Michelle.